Greenstand/treetracker-web-map-client/README.md

 ### Mocking API calls in cypress tests

-NextJS deploys with a nodejs server and API calls can be made from this server or from the client viewing the webpage.
+Next.js deploys with a Node.js server and API calls can be made from this server or from the client viewing the webpage.
 Client-side API calls can be mocked by Cypress normally with the `cy.intercept()` method like this:

 ```js
 cy.intercept('GET', '**/countries/**', {